intrig/ict/multivector.md

 template <typename T, typename C = typename T::is_cursor> inline std::string path_string(T c)

 // Replace the last child child with the children of the last child.
-This should be rewritten to not be so specific. template <typename Cursor> inline void promote_last(Cursor parent)
+// This should be rewritten to not be so specific. template <typename Cursor> inline void promote_last(Cursor parent)

 // print multivector using the to_text() function template <typename T>
 inline std::ostream & operator<<(std::ostream & ss, const multivector<T> & a)

+// returns the last child of c or c if it is empty() template <typename Cursor>
+inline Cursor leaf(Cursor c)
 ```

 ## links